 “I have always been in love with color, but the energy and rhythm that painting can convey has always intrigued me.
 At a young age, I began to gravitate to the contemporary section of any art museum I visited.
 The vitality, immediacy, and depth of emotion spoke to me like no other.
 My art is non-objective.
 Rather than painting a scene, capturing a portrait, or abstracting an object, I try to convey a moment, a memory, a thought, or feeling.
 My art relies on line, mark, color, energy, and rhythm to communicate with the viewer in an inner language without words. “

-Nothing You See that Can't Be Seen, Acrylic charcoal and graphite, 48 x 36
+Nothing You Know That Can't Be Known, charcoal & acrylic on canvas, 48 x 36

 Breath of Red, oil with cold wax medium, 18 x 18